charwliu/vkey/readme.md

 ##attestation

 Attestation data store in block chain:
-- owner vid
+- from vid
-- witness vid
+- to vid
 - claim id
 - proof signature by witness